 What was once an ancient trading port is now South Asia’s hidden gem.
 It’s like Southeast Asia without the heavily trodden path, and where tourism was once concentrated in the centre and south, the more intrepid can access all corners of the country, with the north and east having re-opened for visitors.

-Colombo as the Pivotal Point
+Colombo as the Start Point

-Sri Lanka’s Capital of Colombo is the pivotal point from which you will travel around the country.
+Sri Lanka’s capital of Colombo is the pivotal point from which you will travel around the country.
 You can forgive the city for its limitations in attraction and grand sites; not only was Colombo the target of terrorist attacks by the LTTE during the war and still mending, but its historical spots and places of significant interest are neither in a compact space or abundantly charming.

-Galle Face Green is a great place to admire local life and indulge in some street food in the evenings, or luxuriously relax at The Galle Face Hotel – Sri Lanka’s oldest – built in 1864.
+Galle Face Green is a great place to admire local life and indulge in some street food in the evenings, or luxuriously relax at The Galle Face Hotel – Sri Lanka’s oldest – constructed in 1864.
 The rest is for architecture admirers, with the Old Parliament building, the independence monument and the White House style New Parliament building as some of the highlights.

 Sri Lanka Coastal Loop – South West to the South East